MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/text.md

 _See how to determine the size of rendered text string to integrate text with SkiaSharp graphics_

-This article demonstrates how to measure text, possibly scale the text to a particular size, and integrate the text with other graphics:
+This article demonstrates how to measure text, scale the text to a particular size, and integrate text with other graphics:

 ![](text-images/textandgraphicsexample.png "Text surrounded by rectangles")